7 LGBTQ Landmarks Besides the Stonewall Inn

 On June 28, 1969, protests broke out at the Stonewall Inn in New York City following a police raid targeting gay patrons.
-Decades later, that incident is credited as the event that kicked off the gay liberation movement, and Stonewall is a designated landmark.
-The historic bar is arguably the most famous gay rights landmark in the country, but it’s just one of many American locations that hold significance for the LGBTQ community.
-On the year of Stonewall’s 50th anniversary, here are some more important LGBTQ landmarks and memorials worth visiting.
+Decades later, that incident is credited as the event that kicked off the modern gay liberation movement, and Stonewall is a now a national monument.
+The historic bar on Christopher Street is arguably the most famous LGBTQ rights landmark in the country, but it’s just one of many American sites that hold significance for the LGBTQ community.
+Here are a few worth visiting this June.

 San Francisco’s Castro District is one of the most famous historically gay neighborhoods in the United States.
 Harvey Milk, a member of the San Francisco Board of Supervisors and the first openly gay elected official in California, lived there from the early 1970s until his assassination in 1978.
 Today the house where he lived above his camera shop is a designated San Francisco landmark.

 2. Transgender Memorial Garden // St. Louis, Missouri

 In 2015, St. Louis activist Leon Braxton got the idea to plant a garden as a way of honoring and calling attention to trans victims of violence.
 Around 60 people got together that October to transform a vacant lot in the city into a small park with 34 trees, a butterfly garden, and a community circle.
 The Transgender Memorial Garden was the second of its kind in the world, following one built in Manchester, England, and it was the first one established in the United States.